open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 Do | Don't
 :--| :-----
 The `kubeadm` tool bootstraps and provisions machines in a cluster. | `kubeadm` tool bootstraps and provisions machines in a cluster.
-The kube-scheduler is the default scheduler for Kubernetes. | kube-scheduler is the default scheduler for Kubernetes.
+The kube-scheduler is the default scheduler for OpenTelemetry. | kube-scheduler is the default scheduler for OpenTelemetry.
 {{< /table >}}

 ### Use a general descriptor over a component name